-6 Marketing Strategies to Speed Up a Longer Sales Cycle
+6 Ways to Speed Up a Long Sales Cycle (+Examples)

 Have you ever purchased a car?
 Or a home?
 Personally, I rent and over-utilize Uber, but I can imagine that the typical consumer of these valuable items does not simply hop on Google, type in “new car,” and hit “buy now.”

 Along with real estate and automotive, there are a plethora of other industries known for their longer sales cycles, such as most industries within the B2B space, software, consulting services, insurance, finance, and the list goes on.
 Basically, anything that costs a heavy penny and/or has a contract tied to it typically falls into the longer sales cycle category.